h011o/pwn.college_Madhav/Processes and Jobs/Challenges.md

 ```

 ## What I learned
 > Its very interesting that the hotkey to interrupt process in terminal is the same as the copy shortcut.
-That explains why I've failed all the times I've tried to paste commands without using command history.
+That explains why I've failed all the times I've tried to paste commands instead of using command history.